csiro-risk-assessment/mozzie/paper.md

 Conversely, `Mozzie` does not contain human agents, nor does it consider the effect of genetic control strategies on the prevalence of pathogens such as the malaria parasite, among human or animal populations.

 `Mozzie` has been used by the authors to simulate the spread across sub-Saharan Africa of a theoretical, population-modifying, gene drive in _Anopheles gambiae s.s._ and _Anopheles coluzzii_ [@beetonplos] (that paper also describes the mathematics of a particular mosquito lifecycle model that is contained in `Mozzie`).
-It has also been used to predict the spread of Target Malaria's Paternal Male Bias construct [@Galizi2014] following a proposed field-release of genetically modified _Anopheles coluzzi_ male mosquitoes in Burkina Faso [@Hosack2023].
+It has also been used to predict the spread of Target Malaria's Paternal Male Bias construct [@Galizi2014] following a proposed field-release of genetically modified _Anopheles coluzzii_ male mosquitoes in Burkina Faso [@Hosack2023].

 <!---